Colin O'Donoghue: The Enemies

 O'Donoghue was part of the five-piece Irish band, "The Enemies", which was formed in 2003 by O'Donoghue and a close friend, Ronan McQuillan.
 The Enemies released their self-titled debut EP on 7 March 2011 prior to their self-funded first album on track.
 He played guitar and sang backing vocals on the band's first EP and debut album.

 Although the band was unsigned, it was commissioned by General Motors to record tracks for their "Chevy route 66" online campaign.
 The band worked on the music for Coca-Cola's "5BY20" project.
 Their debut album Sounds Big on the Radio was to be released in March 2013, which was later scheduled for 2014.
 In May 2013, he announced he was leaving the band due to the filming schedule of Once Upon a Time.

 Awards

 For his role in Home for Christmas, he was awarded Best New Talent at the 1st Irish Film & Television Awards, held on 1 November 2003.

+Podcast host

+O'Donoghue has been the co-host of The Sync Report podcast since 2022, his first episode airing in February 2022 and featuring Steve Vai as guest.
+His fellow co-hosts are American film producer Rose Ganguzza and music supervisor Jason P. Rothberg.